A Qualitative Analysis of Common Practices in Annotations: A Taxonomy and Design Space: Design Space for Annotations

-\paragraph{Usage of Geometric Annotations} Geometric annotations were observed to be more prevalent in certain chart types, namely pie charts, maps, and donut charts, to draw attention to a specific section of the chart.
-In pie and donut charts, where each wedge or slice represents a portion of a whole, it may be necessary to emphasize a particular section if it contains crucial information or is of significant interest to the viewer (see~\autoref{fig:teaser:f}).
-In ~\autoref{fig:illustrative-scatterplot:g}, the scatterplot has been zoomed in on a specific portion to provide additional context to the viewers.
-Similarly, in maps, zooming in on a specific area can help provide greater detail and clarity, particularly if the information displayed is complex or detailed.
-However, the suitability of geometric annotations relies on the chart type, the data type, and the message the visualization intends to convey.
-For example, in a bar chart, zooming in on a particular bar or section may not be necessary or practical.
+\paragraph{Geometric} Geometric annotations, appearing in 61 charts ($\sim$3\%), were more prevalent in certain chart types, such as pie charts, donut charts, and maps, to \texttt{identify} a group or an individual point of interest to draw viewers' attention.
+For example, in pie and donut charts, where each wedge or slice represents a portion of a whole, it may be necessary to emphasize (i.e., identify) a particular section if it contains crucial information or if it is of significant interest to the viewer (see~\autoref{fig:teaser:f}).
+In \autoref{fig:illustrative-scatterplot:g}, the scatterplot has been zoomed in on a specific portion to provide additional context to the viewers.
+Similarly, in maps, zooming in on a specific area focuses attention on important regions while providing greater details about those areas.
+The suitability of geometric annotations relies on the chart type, the data type, and the message the visualization intends to convey.
+For example, zooming in on a particular bar or section may not be necessary or effective in a bar chart.
 Similarly, in a line chart, zooming in on a specific section may cause the viewer to lose sight of the overall trend in the data.